Frequently asked questions

 Do you have an age limit?
 I have a disability, can I apply?

-We welcome applications from all candidates who meet the eligibility requirements outlined [on this page].
+We welcome applications from all candidates who meet the eligibility requirements outlined on the Eligibility, Qualifications and Business Area page.
 We do not have an age limit, nor do we exclude people with a disability.
 The more diverse our workforce, the stronger it becomes.

 I have an extensive legal history/poor driving record/family history of police involvement, can I apply?